websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/apis-as-osgi-services.md

 # APIs as OSGi Services

 After you've learned what a [module](./module-projects.md) is and how to deploy one, you can use modules to define and implement APIs.
-In Liferay, APIs are capabilities that are implemented as [OSGi services](https://enroute.osgi.org/).
+In Liferay, APIs are implemented as [OSGi services](https://enroute.osgi.org/).
 An OSGi service is a capability defined by a Java interface and implemented by a concrete Java class.
-The OSGi runtime framework registers service implementations dynamically for other classes to use.
+The OSGi runtime framework dynamically registers services for other classes to use.

 Liferay uses a component-based framework called [OSGi Declarative Services](https://enroute.osgi.org/FAQ/300-declarative-services.html) (DS) to represent APIs and implementations as components.
 DS annotations simplify defining components and their relationships.

-Using separate modules for API and Implementation components helps to separate concerns.
+You can separate API and Implementation concerns into different modules.

-* **API** modules define capabilities using Java interfaces.
-The interfaces reside in packages that the module exports.
+* **API** modules *define* capabilities using Java interfaces.
+The modules export the interface packages.
-* **Implementation** modules provide capabilities using concrete Java classes.
+* **Implementation** modules *provide* capabilities using concrete Java classes.

-Here you'll deploy an API module and Implementation module, confirm their runtime component relationships, and examine their code.
+Here you'll deploy an API module and Implementation module that create a simple greeting service.

 ## Overview